Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-If, despite our advice, you travel to Burkina Faso, be aware that entry and exit conditions can change at short notice.
+If, despite our advice, you travel to Burkina Faso, be aware that entry and exit requirements can change at short notice.

 Measures may be introduced without notice.
 Follow the advice of local authorities.
 Keep in contact with family and friends so they know you're safe and well.